London Worrell House: Summer Session I

 Costs

-Personal Expenses (estimated) – These will vary depending on the students’ spending habits, cost of living in the destination country, and the number of meals included in the program fee.
-This may also include visa fees, vaccinations, academic supplies/books and other miscellaneous daily expenses.
+Personal Expenses (estimated) – This cost will vary depending on the students’ spending habits, cost of living in the destination country, and number of meals spent eating out verses cooking a meal at the Worrell House.

 Scholarships